WolfSchlegel/openmrs-core/liquibase/README.md

 An alternative model is based on snapshots where historic change sets are consolidated into smaller change sets.

+## Folder structure and naming conventions
+This section describes the folder structure and naming conventions used for Liquibase snapshots and updates.

+**Before** the introduction of snapshots, all Liquibase change log files were located in the resources folder of `openmrs-api`:

+* `openmrs-core/api/src/main/resources`

+**Since** the introduction of snapshots, the respective change log files are no longer stored in the resource folder but in the following subfolders:

+*  `openmrs-core/api/src/main/resources/org/openmrs/liquibase/snapshots` contains all Liquibase snapshot files.

+*  `openmrs-core/api/src/main/resources/org/openmrs/liquibase/updates` contains all Liquibase update files.

+Version numbers are part of the change log file name:

+* `liquibase-update-to-latest-2.1.x.xml`.

 ## Versioning of database changes with snapshots
 This section compares Liquibase files before and after the introduction of Liquibase snapshots.